 One pan, one pot meals are my favourites and one pot English breakfast is definitely one of them.

-Easy, convenient, a lot quicker and most cheering of all, a lot less washing up to do.
+It is easy, convenient, a lot quicker and most cheering of all, a lot less washing up to do!
 Yupee!
 We really do prefer this style and have been making it for a good few years.
-Nothing spectacular, I know but just as an idea.
+Nothing spectacular, I know, but just as a time saving idea.

-A nice English breakfast will always make my day a better one.
+A nice British breakfast will always make my day a better one.
+Imagine that nice soda bread, how good would that be with that perfectly sunny side up fried egg!
 At least to start of ;-).
-Not sure how you feel but I could have this breakfast almost every day if I could.
-Sadly, it’s one of those breakfasts I like to sit down and enjoy making it more of a weekend one.
+Not sure how you feel but I could have English breakfast almost every day if I could.
+Sadly, it’s one of those breakfasts I like to sit down and enjoy which makes it more of a weekend one.

-I wish sometimes I had more time in the morning for myself but that’s not possible at the moment.
+I wish sometimes I had more time in the mornings but for now, thats not an option really.
 Waking up at 5:30 (ish) every day (school days) is a must.
+I do enjoy it though and I know I will miss it terribly when kids will be flying the nest.

-I don’t know what I would do without my hubby, he is such a great help and my real sweetheart.
+I don’t know what I would do without my hubby, he is such a great help and a real sweetheart.
 I don’t tell him this often- it’s funny I’m confessing here.
+Haha.

 Eggs are definitely my saviour most days.
 Whenever I run out of ideas or time, when it’s so hard to know what to have or make for a quick breakfast.
 They are great in so many ways, so versatile.
 Plenty of dishes could be made using eggs, whether that’s sweet or savoury.